saikotek/docs/pages/web_cloud/domains/dns_dnssec/guide.en-gb.md

 ## Requirements

-- You have a domain name registered with OVHcloud.
+- You have a domain name.
 - The domain name extension is compatible with DNSSEC.
 - You have access to your [OVHcloud Control Panel](/links/manager){.external} in the `Web Cloud`{.action} section.